deep-stack/snowballtools-base/README.md

     # Set Bond ID to be used for publishing records
     bondId = "8xk8c2pb61kajwixpm223zvptr2x2ncajq0vd998p6aqhvqqep2reu6pik245epf"
     chainId = "laconic_9000-1"
+    # Set authority that is existing in the chain
+    authority = "laconic"
     [registryConfig.fee]
       amount = "200000"
       denom = "aphoton"